wp-plugins/easy-testimonials/readme.txt

   **You can also change the Status of a Testimonial, of you want to keep it on file.**

 = Outputting Testimonials =
 * To output a Random Testimonial, place the shortcode [random_testimonial] in the desired area of the Page or Post Content.
+To display more than one random testimonial, use the shortcode [random_testimonial count='3'], where count is the number of testimonials you want displayed.
 * To output a list of All Testimonials, place the shortcode [testimonials] in the desired area of the Page or Post Content.
+To display more than one testimonial, use the shortcode [testimonials count='3'], where count is the number of testimonials you want displayed.
 * To output a Testimonial in the Sidebar, use the Widgets section of your WordPress Theme, Accessible on the Appearance Menu in the WordPress Admin.
+You can show more than one random testimonial by placing a number in the Count field.

 = Options =
 * To control the destination of the "Read More" link, set the path in the Testimonials Read More Link field.
 * To display any Featured Images that you have attached to your Testimonials, check the box next to Show Testimonial Image.
+* To display any Testimonial Information above the content, check the box next to Show Testimonial Info Above Testimonial.
+* To add any Custom CSS, to further modify the output of the plugin, input the CSS in the textarea labeled Custom CSS.
+You do not need to include the opening or closing <style> tags, treat it like you're inside a CSS file.

 == Frequently Asked Questions ==